IMMERSE Symposium 2026 · UIUC · April 28–29

 Nicosia International Airport VE was developed at the Virtual Environments Laboratory of The Cyprus Institute, in the context of DARIAH-EU and its UDigiSH Working Group (Digital Practices for the Study of Urban Heritage).
 The exhibition was hosted by the Bank of Cyprus Cultural Foundation in Nicosia.

-Wikar was supported by the National Center for Supercomputing Applications, eDream, and the Fiddler Foundation.
+Wikar was supported by the National Center for Supercomputing Applications and its Advanced Visualization Laboratory, the eDream Institute, and the Fiddler Foundation.
+It is built on NCSA’s Clowder cloud infrastructure for user management, content delivery, and analytics.

 C.H.A.I.N. and Haunted PS1 Demo Disc work is part of the Haunted PS1 community.